mongodb/specifications/source/auth/auth.rst

 Caching Credentials
 ___________________
 Credentials fetched by the driver using AWS endpoints MUST be cached and reused to avoid hitting AWS rate limitations.
 AWS recommends using a suitable Software Development Kit (SDK) for your langauge.
 If that SDK supports credential fetch and automatic refresh/caching, then that mechanism can be used in lieu of manual caching.

 If using manual caching, the "Expiration" field MUST be stored and used to determine when to clear the cache.
 Credentials are considered valid if they are more than five minutes away from expiring, to the reduce the chance of expiration before they are validated by the server.

 If there are no current valid cached credentials, the driver MUST initiate a credential request.
-To avoid adding a bottleneck that would override the ``maxConnecting`` setting, the driver MUST not place a lock on making a request.
-The cache MUST be written atomically.
+To avoid adding a bottleneck that would override the ``maxConnecting`` setting, the driver MUST not place a lock on making a request.  he cache MUST be written atomically.

 If AWS authentication fails for any reason, the cache MUST be cleared.